I am providing both in-person and telehealth services at this time.

 Average Cost: $185-$225

 Accepted Insurance Plans: My services would be billed under out of network benefits.
-I am not in-network for any insurance panels at this time.
+I am not in-network for any insurance panels at this time, but am accepting sliding fee clients if parents can’t afford my normal fee.

 How I can help:

-I have specialized exclusively in the treatment of children and adolescents since graduate school.
-Given this background, I have a strong understanding of typical development, how development can get “off-track,” and how to guide it back on course.
+I have specialized exclusively in the treatment of children and adolescents throughout my career, including specialized training in graduate school.
+As a result, I have a strong understanding of typical development, how development can get “off-track,” and how to guide it back on course.
 Additionally, I know how crucial it is to make therapy fun and engaging in order for kids to be successful.
 Although structured in my approach, I am creative in incorporating play and in finding methods to teach and practice skills in a way that children and adolescents can enjoy.

 If you are interested in learning more about me or would like to inquire about availability, feel free to message or call me directly.